Restofire/Restofire/Readme.md

 ```ogdl
 github "RahulKatariya/Reactofire" ~> 0.2
 ```
-### Installation with Swift Package Manager
+### Swift Package Manager

-To use Gloss as a [Swift Package Manager](https://swift.org/package-manager/) package just add the following in your Package.swift file.
+To use Reactofire as a [Swift Package Manager](https://swift.org/package-manager/) package just add the following in your Package.swift file.

 ``` swift
 import PackageDescription